redoral/pihole-unbound-docker/readme.md

 ## 🚀 Quick Start

 1. Make sure you have Docker installed
-2. Clone the directory and change into project directory
+2. Clone the project and change into project directory

 ```sh
 $ git clone https://github.com/redoral/pihole-unbound-docker.git
 $ cd pihole-unbound-docker
 ```

 3. Create a `.env` file at the root of the project, then add your desired web password.
-This will be used to access the pi-hole web GUI.
+This will be used to access the pi-hole web GUI

 ```js
 # .env